axibase/atsd/rule-engine/functions-series.md

 Retrieves the last value for the specified metric `m` and entity `e`.

-The entity `e` can be specified as a string literal value or with an `entity` field in which case it represents the name of the entity in the current window.
+Specify entity `e` as a string literal value or with an `entity` field, in which case it represents the name of the entity in the current window.

 Example: